Book Now and go Swimming with Wild Dolphins in the Ponta Do Ouro Partial Marine reserve in Southern Mozambique.

 Let us help you make beautiful memories!

 Dolphins belong to the cetacean grouping of sentient beings.
 Their smiling faces, coupled with the many stories of human and wild dolphin encounters, have resulted in a special connection between us and them.
 Swimming with dolphins has become the ultimate dream for many.

-Here in the Ponta Partial Marine reserve (MPA) in Southern Mozambique, nestled between Kosi Bay / Isimangaliso Wetlands Park and the Maputo elephant Reserve, you will find the idyllic beach resort of Ponta Malongane / Complexo Turistico do Malongane, where Halo Gaia founder Courtney Ward has been running respectful swimming with wild dolphin escapes for over seventeen years.
+Here in the Ponta Do Ouro Partial Marine reserve (MPA) in Southern Mozambique, nestled between Kosi Bay / Isimangaliso Wetlands Park and the Maputo elephant Reserve, you will find the idyllic beach resort of Ponta Malongane / Complexo Turistico do Malongane, where Halo Gaia founder Courtney Ward has been running respectful swimming with wild dolphin escapes for over seventeen years.
 Her infectious smile and loving nature ensure that her visitors get to enjoy a “swimming with wild dolphins” experience of a life time.

 Here Courtney talks of observing the magic of a Humpback dolphin calf nursing from a Bottlenose dolphin mother, proving that wet nursing occurs within the dolphin species.
 She tells of the times that she has witnessed the playful tactics of dolphins bouncing turtles and puffer fish around as if they are mere soccer balls in a surreal game of dolphin soccer.
 Then there is the story of the dolphins who decided it would be fun to frolic and tease the gentle giant of the ocean, a Whale shark.

 These stories, amongst the many others witnessed by Courtney and her guests, go a long way in supporting the belief of the sentient nature of wild dolphins.
 So come and enjoy the gift of swimming with dolphins.

 To compliment the dolphin swim program, Halo Gaia hosts an extraordinary array of both National and International facilitators and teachers.